 Line 337-338.
 Better to refer to autumn and spring rather than early season and late season, I think.

-We agree with the reviewer point, nevertheless we did not want to confus the reader because here late season refers to the second autumn.
+We agree with the reviewer point, nevertheless we did not want to confuse the reader because here late season refers to the second autumn.
 We made the change in lines 354-355.

 Line 341 – is the word ‘contrastingly’ correct here?

 Thank you for this observation.
-“Constrastingly” it is not correct here, we have removed this connector in line 358.
+“Contrastingly” it is not correct here, we have removed this connector in line 358.

 Line 343 – what do you mean by ‘and successfully break seed dormany’ ?
 Unclear.